qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

     update rubber band during node editing`.

 #.
 The attribute window will appear, allowing you to enter the information for
-   the new feature.
-Figure_edit_values_ shows setting attributes for a fictitious new river in Alaska.
+   the new feature. :numref:`Figure_edit_values` shows setting attributes for a fictitious new river in Alaska.
 However, in the :guilabel:`Digitizing` menu under the :menuselection:`Settings --> Options` menu, you can also activate: